 1. Full Keel

 In spite of its stability and strength, the full keel is slower and less efficient due to its larger surface area touching and dragging against the water.
-It is also more difficult to maneuver, especially when in close quarters and slower to turn when the rudder is moving.
+It is also more difficult to maneuver, especially when in close quarters, and slower to turn when the rudder moves.

 2. Fin Keel